meshr-net/meshr_win32/readme.txt

     2. You get IP-address in 10.177.0.0/16 range from meshr.net while installation.
 IP is generated automatically in 10.177.128.1-10.177.253.255 range if there is no Internet access.
-    3. Meshr is looking for known mesh networks that are available.
-If it finds any it configures network settings to create new node of this network.
-If there is no known networks then it configures network settings to create new node of meshr network.
+    3. Meshr is looking for known mesh networks that are available in the air.
+If it finds any it configures meshr settings to create new node of this network.
+If there is no known networks then it configures meshr settings to create new node of meshr.net network.

 Everyday use

-   Meshr is monitoring status of your wireless node (in "%meshr%/lib/watchdog.bat")
+   Meshr is monitoring status of your wireless adapter (in "%meshr%/lib/watchdog.bat")
     1. If your computer has Internet access and your wireless adapter is unused then meshr creates ad-hoc network and waits for users to